tapframe/Nuvio-Proxy/README.md

  - bypass CORS - always allows browser to send requests through it
  - secure it with turnstile - prevent bots from using your proxy
  - parse and bypass m3u8 stream restrictions - make sure the IP is not blocked by the CDN, may need to be on a VPS.
+ - Caching of tls segments (disable with DISABLE_CACHE=true in .env)

 > [!WARNING]
 > Turnstile integration only works properly with cloudflare workers as platform